-- My burrs were the inspiration for Velcro because they hook onto everything. - My roots are commonly eaten in Asia. - Birds and bats can die if they become tangled in my burrs.
+- My burrs were the inspiration for Velcro because they hook onto everything including clothing and fur, which helps me to spread to new areas. - My roots are commonly eaten in Asia. - Birds and bats can die if they become tangled in my burrs.